-A comprehensive dessert for two guide about Small 6 Inch Cake Recipes For Two People made from scratch for beginners.
+Looking for small cake recipes?
+Here is the ultimate guide to baking 6 Inch Cake Recipes for two made from scratch for beginners.

-Baking a small cake for two people is one of the hardest things to do.
+Baking a small cake for two is one of the hardest things to do.

 Most cake recipes require an 8 inch pan or larger.
 Some are even two or three layers.

 I love cake but my waistline certainly doesn’t.
 And I feel really guilty over food waste if I can’t find people to eat the leftovers.

 There aren’t many small cake recipes for a 6 inch cake pan, which is why I wrote this ultimate dessert for two guide about 6 Inch Cake Recipes.